On a cohomological generalization of the Shafarevich conjecture for K3 surfaces: l -independence

 In this section, we prove $\ell$-independence of the unramifiedness for completing the proof of the main theorem. \begin{lemma} Let $K$ be a Henselian discrete valuation field, $k$ be the residue field of $K$, $p$ be the characteristic of $k$, and $X$ be a smooth proper surface $X$ over $K$.
 Then, the following are equivalent. \begin{itemize} \item[$(a)$] The $\Gal(\overline{K}/K)$-representation on $H^{2}_{\et}(X_{\overline{K}},\Q_{\ell})$ is unramified for some $\ell\neq p$. \item[$(b)$] The $\Gal(\overline{K}/K)$-representation on $H^{2}_{\et}(X_{\overline{K}},\Q_{\ell})$ is unramified for all $\ell\neq p$. \end{itemize} Moreover, if $K$ is a complete discrete valuation field of mixed characteristic $(0,p)$ with the perfect residue field $k$ and $X$ is a K3 surface over $K$, then $(a)$ $(\Leftrightarrow (b))$ is equivalent to the following. \begin{itemize} \item[$(c)$] The $\Gal(\overline{K}/K)$-representation on $H^{2}_{\et}(X_{\overline{K}},\Q_{p})$ is crystalline. \end{itemize} \end{lemma}

-\begin{remark}\phantomsection \begin{enumerate} \item In fact, the $\ell$ versus $p$ part of Lemma \ref{lindep} is already mentioned by Madapusi Pera in \cite[Remark 4.3]{Matsumoto2015a} (using the Kuga--Satake construction, we can reduce the problem to the case of abelian varieties).
-We remark that such arguments also appeared in \cite{Imai2016}.
-So we will prove only the $\ell$ versus $\ell'$ part as a corollary of Matsumoto's $\ell$-independence result (\cite[Theorem 3.3 (2)]{Matsumoto2016}). \item If we assume that $X$ admits a Kulikov model after a finite extension of $K$, then Lemma \ref{lindep} is known as a corollary of a good reduction criterion for K3 surfaces (see \cite[Theorem 1.1]{Chiarellotto2017} for example). \item For any smooth proper surface $X$ over $K$, one can easily prove the similar assertion for $H^{i}_{\et}$ $(i\neq2)$.
+\begin{remark}\phantomsection \begin{enumerate} \item In fact, for K3 surfaces, Lemma \ref{lindep} is already mentioned by Madapusi Pera in \cite[Remark 4.3]{Matsumoto2015a} (using the Kuga--Satake construction, we can reduce the problem to the case of abelian varieties).
+We note that such arguments also appeared in \cite{Imai2020}.
+So we will prove only the $\ell$ versus $\ell'$ part for general smooth proper surfaces as a corollary of Matsumoto's $\ell$-independence result (\cite[Theorem 3.3 (2)]{Matsumoto2016}). \item If we assume that $X$ admits a Kulikov model after a finite extension of $K$, then Lemma \ref{lindep} is known as a corollary of a good reduction criterion for K3 surfaces (see \cite[Theorem 1.1]{Chiarellotto2019} for example). \item For any smooth proper surface $X$ over $K$, one can easily prove the similar assertion for $H^{i}_{\et}$ $(i\neq2)$.
 Indeed, the case of $i=0, 4$ is trivial.
 Moreover, for $i=1,3$, by using the Picard variety, we can reduce the problem to the case of abelian varieties.
 Therefore, it follows from the N{\e}ron--Ogg--Shafarevich criterion for abelian varieties (and its crystalline analogue \cite[Theorem 1]{Coleman1999}). \end{enumerate} \end{remark}